trenki2/trenki2.github.io/_drafts/developing-a-software-renderer-part1.md

 triangle faster and skip some test when the block is completely inside the triangle.

-The block based approach gives better performance and can also be parallelized
+The block based approach gives better performance and can also be parallelized.